-Gravel extraction continued until about 1976, with the resulting craters filled with domestic refuse.
+Gravel extraction continued until about 1976, and the resulting craters were filled with domestic refuse.
 A regeneration programme has subsequently restored around 200 acres of heathland, with gorse, broom and rushes.
 In 1991 the majority of the site was designated a statutory local nature reserve.
 A municipal golf course has been laid out on the heath’s western edge and the unsightly tower blocks of Richmond council’s Hounslow Heath estate have claimed the south-eastern corner.

-On more than one occasion great armies were mustered on Hounslow Heath, including those of Oliver Cromwell and James II.
+Great armies were mustered on Hounslow Heath, including those of Oliver Cromwell and James II.

 Postcode areas: Hounslow, TW3 and TW4

 Further reading: Gordon S Maxwell, Highwayman’s Heath: Story in Fact and Fiction of Hounslow Heath in Middlesex, Heritage Publications/Hounslow Leisure Services, 1994 (reprint of a 1935 publication)